jakubpawlowicz/enhance-css/Readme.md

 cat path/to/first.css path/to/second.css path/to/third.css | enhancecss -o bundled.css --root ./public/ --assethosts assets[0,1].example.com
 ```

-which will result in all not-embedded image URLs bound to either assets0.example.com or assets1.example.com.
+which will result in all non-embedded image URLs bound to either assets0.example.com or assets1.example.com.

 ### What are the enhance-css' dev commands?